CoderVlogger/go-web-frameworks/api/README.md

 # API Specs

-This document explains API specification for `/entities` JSON API.
-This API is implemented in all mentioned Go Web Frameworks.
-Hence, the specification is required to keep them aligned and follow the same API contract.
+This document explains API specifications for the **/entities** JSON API.
+Its goal is to define the standards and follow them in each used web framework.

 ## Endpoints